LoyolaChicagoBooks/curricula/source/05-acm-ieee-cc/content.rst

 - Continuous improvement: The ACM regularly updates its curriculum guidelines to keep up with the rapidly evolving field of computing.

-Let's take a look at specificlearning outcomes (George and William to check) for typical computing (computing-related) degree programs.
+Let's take a look at specific learning outcomes (George and William to check) for typical computing (computing-related) degree programs.
 For this analysis, we are looking at programs *we* offer at Loyola University Chicago:

 - B.S. in Computer Science